19marius/Haze/README.md

 *For an accurate development log, refer to the [project file](https://github.com/users/19marius/projects/1).*

-Login UI is in the bugfixing state.
+Login UI is now fixed.